Psalms, Chapter 130

 et propter legem tuam sustinui te, Domine.

 speret Israël in Domino.

 et copiosa apud eum redemptio.

 ex omnibus iniquitatibus ejus.

-I have been searching for a listenable video clip of De Profundis.
-A few days ago I was impressed by a video clip on YouTube titled “De Profundis (Septuagesima Sunday, Tract).”
-This video is 5′ 5” long.
-It was uploaded by SGeorgeAZ on Jul 13, 2011.
+I searched for a listenable video clip of De Profundis.
+A few days ago a video clip 5′ 5” long on YouTube titled “De Profundis (Septuagesima Sunday, Tract)” uploaded by SGeorgeAZ on Jul 13, 2011 impressed me.

 - Psalm 130 – The “De Profundis” Prayer… (christiancatholicnotes.wordpress.com)

 - ” De profúndis clamávi ad te “ (stainedsilverstrings.wordpress.com)